Exhibitions

 Astrology.

 This exhibit featured books on astrology, the 'astronomy' of antiquity, and the Middle Ages.
 The alignment of stars and planets was fundamental to the people of antiquity from ancient Mesopotamia to the European Middle Ages.
 The solar eclipses of 2017 and 2024 would have been interpreted as portents of either a coming disaster or fortune but would have fascinated ancient humans and scientists not unlike today.
-As more people lived in the countryside, they would have been even more keenly aware of the effects on animal behavior and temperature.
+As more people lived in the countryside, they would have been even more keenly aware of the affects on animal behavior and temperature.
 Solar eclipses have been recorded for more than 3000 years.

 Animals in Antiquity.